austBrink/react-book-final/README.md

 Before you are able to run any scripts to start the app in local host (or otherwise) you'll need to run `npm i env-cmd` (see below).

 ## Scripts
-Once you have installed the `env-cmd` package,run `npm run sDev` for a custom [react scripts start](https://blog.logrocket.com/everything-you-need-know-about-react-scripts/).
+Once you have installed the `env-cmd` package, run `npm run sDev` for a custom [react scripts start](https://blog.logrocket.com/everything-you-need-know-about-react-scripts/).
 This custom script employs `env-cmd` to force the particular .env in the package.json scripts. `sDev` starts the development environment using .env.development.local.

 _Similarly_, use `npm run bDev` to build the project using the development environment.
 This bundles the project in servable build files in the `./build` directory.